Ashlar-Vellum: Dimensionally-constrained, Equation-driven Parametrics

 Found in Ashlar-Vellum's Cobalt and Graphite software, parametrics drive the shape of a design by mathematical equations and relationships.
 They facilitate the creation of part families with varying features.
 When one dimension changes, others within the model will change or not, according to the equations established to govern those relationships.

 History

 Founding

 Dr. Martin Newell—the creator of the “Utah teapot” in 1975—founded Ashlar, Incorporated in 1988 with Dan Fitzpatrick in Sunnyvale, California.
 At Xerox PARC during the 1980s, Dr. Newell researched the interaction between a computer terminal and the computer user contributing to the development of such important tools as the graphical user interface and the computer mouse.
 After leaving Xerox PARC, Dr. Newell realized his vision of a "heads up" CAD interface, where the user was free to focus on designing without distractions from the application.
 He developed the Inference Engine and patented this intuitive technology as the Drafting Assistant.
 The Drafting Assistant is the cornerstone of Ashlar-Vellum's unique user interface.

+In 2008, Ashlar, Incorporated was acquired by Vellum Investment Partners, LLC.